 Mark off each item of the checklist by selecting one of the options in the Actions column; from left to right these options are:

-Compliant (’✓ ‘ check) - marking an item as compliant opens a lightbox to provide evidence.
+Compliant (’✓ ’ check) - marking an item as compliant opens a lightbox to provide evidence.
 Free text can be entered here and other evidence such as a picture or scans, can be added by dragging them into the dotted rectangle marked, Click here to attach evidence or by clicking inside the dotted area to open a ‘search and select’ browser window.
+Other records in iPassport can be linked at the bottom of the lightbox.
 Click the button, “Mark As Compliant” to complete the approval or click the “X” in the top right corner to close it without marking the step as compliant.

 Noncompliant (’X’ cross) - marking an item as noncompliant opens a noncompliance lightbox where some of the key information can be entered.

 Critically, a noncompliance record is created from this information, allowing the noncompliance to be expanded and actioned.
 Immediate and follow up actions are not created at the time of recording the noncompliance but through the (now) linked noncompliance record.
-The noncompliance record can be accessed from the Non-Compliances tab in the internal audit, or from the noncompliance record itself.
+The noncompliance record can be accessed from the Non-Compliances tab in the internal audit, or from the noncompliant audit step itself.

 Once the checklist items have been worked through, the internal audit can be marked as complete.
-For the internal audit to be marked as complete, not all the noncompliances have to be closed.
-These are on separate records which remain linked to the internal audit.
+For the internal audit to be marked as complete, not all the noncompliances have to be closed if the Organisational Unit Preference, “Allow closing Internal Audits with open non compliances” has been enabled.
+Please see the settings section above.
+If there are open noncompliances, they’ll remain linked to the internal audit as separate records.

 To mark an internal audit as complete:

 Expand the Actions drop down menu and select the Set as Completed option

 Click the Go button and the internal audit should be marked as complete/finished